 Is there something you’ve been meaning to try but haven’t gotten around to yet?
 Trying something new may seem overwhelming but is a great way to meet and bond with others over a shared experience.
 Plus, you may discover a new interest or hobby that you enjoy!

 Test out some new recipes at Ralphie’s Cooking Basics, make crafts at Pinterest & Popcorn or get moving at free events through the Rec Center.
-You could also sign up for CU in the Community or gain leadership experience by joining the Journey Leader team.
+You could also sign up for an Alternative Breaks trip over spring break, or gain leadership experience by joining the Journey Leader team.
 Trying new things can lead to many benefits, including new friendships.